-Running Oracle Workflow Configuration Assistant in Noninteractive Mode
+A.4 Running Oracle Workflow Configuration Assistant in Noninteractive Mode

 You can run Workflow Configuration Assistant in noninteractive mode by entering your configuration parameter settings directly in the Workflow Configuration Assistant wfinstall.bat script.
-You must specify all required and conditionally required parameters for the features that you want to use.
+You must specify all required and conditionally required parameters for the features to use.